nsum/ms3-hotel-task-manager/README.md

         - Testing:
         - Result:
 =====================
-- changed to redirects after seeing that on refresh it pops form resubmit

-### Unresolved Issues:
+### Unresolved Issues
 - When creating or editing task sometimes date picker doesn't trigger on click but rather enables user to manually input values.
 It also happens every time user tabs from task description to due_date. due_date used to be text format so it would save the input, but I changed due_date to save as date format so if by any chance wrong format is inputted, user is redirected back and flash message is displayed.
 - After creating or editing a task user is redirected to view set by a return of performed function instead of being redirected back where he was.
-It tried including 'onclick="history.go(-1); return false;"' in buttons which worked as far as redirect go, but didn't create or update a task.
+It tried including 'onclick="history.go(-1); return false;"' in buttons which worked as far as redirect goes, but didn't create or update a task.
 I also tried returning redirect('request.referrer') which did save the task and it did in fact redirect but back to task creation or task editing, instead of page before it.

-### Bugs & Fixes:
+### Bugs & Fixes
 - All html files except base.html throw warning "Doctype must be declared first."
     - It is ignored because all html files are injected into base.html and it's Doctype is declared.
 - edit_dept_task has to identical id's in switches.